uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

  - the actual act of tracking
  - identifying activity patterns
  - sharing accomplishments with friends and family
- - abandoning tracking
+ - deciding to abandon tracking

 Do not start with a focus on concrete one-time tasks (e.g., logging into your bank account).
 Instead identify problems in long-lived activities that span many different social or technological contexts.
 If you want to help people manage their money, do not immediately propose a website that addresses one specific task.
-Consider the range of other opportunities (e.g., personal mobile devices, shared family computers, point of sale systems).
+Instead consider the range of other opportunities (e.g., personal mobile devices, shared family computers, point of sale systems).

-Focus on creating or improving a specific application or service that addresses the issues of an actual community.
+Focus on creating or improving a specific application or service that addresses the issues of specific people.
 You must be able to create and evaluate a design within the timeframe of this course, so consider whether you can reasonably gain access to the necessary people.

-We encourage you to think big, expanding upon your application to include new ideas for interaction techniques or technology platforms.
+We encourage you to think big, expanding your thinking to include new ideas for interaction techniques or technology platforms.
 Do not feel constrained by current devices, but instead aim to explore an exciting design that could potentially motivate the development of new enabling technology.
-For example, see how Artefact presents the Dialog concept:
+For example, see how Artefact presents the Dialog concept.
+This concept has not been implemented, and might not even be immediately possible.
+But it has been developed in substantial detail, understanding implications for design and implementation:

 - [Dialog: Better Decisions, Better Health - Artefact](http://www.artefactgroup.com/content/work/dialog/)
 - [Video of Dialog Talk in DUB Seminar](http://vimeo.com/103167385)

-This design has not been implemented, and might not even be immediately possible.
-But it has been developed in substantial detail, understanding implications for design and implementation.
+Finally, the project theme requires that your proposal present some opportunity for __tracking beyond the self__.
+But you will ultimately follow your design process where it leads you, which may or may not emphasize tracking.
+Focusing on problems and opportunities, rather than specific design features will leave room for your design to emerge and be refined in the course of this project.

 ## Going Forward